-ISIN:

-Issue Date: Maturity Date3:

-Specified Currency: Nominal Amount:

-(words and figures if a Sterling denominated Note)

-Reference Rate: month Interest Payment Date(s): LIBOR/EURIBOR/CNH

-HIBOR[OTHER]4:

-Reference Rate Screen Page:5 Interest Determination Date:5

-Relevant Time:5 Day Count Fraction:5

-Fixed Interest Rate:6 Margin:7 %

-% per annum

-Calculation Agent:8

-1. For value received, [NAME OF ISSUER] (the “Issuer”) promises to pay to the bearer of this Global Note on the Maturity Date the Nominal Amount, together with interest thereon at the rate and at the times (if any) specified herein.
+1. For value received, [NAME OF ISSUER] (the “Issuer”) promises to pay to the bearer of this Global Note on the Maturity Date the Nominal Amount specified herein.

-All such payments shall be made in accordance with an issue and paying agency agreement dated [date] (as amended, restated or supplemented from time to time, the “Agency Agreement”) between the Issuer[, the Guarantor] and the issue and paying agent referred to therein, a copy of which is available for inspection at the office[s] of [ ] (the “Issue and Paying Agent”) at [Address], and subject to and in accordance with the terms and conditions set forth below.
-All such payments shall be made upon presentation and surrender of this Global Note at the office[s] of the Issue and Paying Agent referred to above by transfer to an account denominated in the Specified Currency maintained by the bearer with (i) a bank in the principal financial centre in the country of the Specified Currency or, (ii) if this Global Note is denominated or payable in euro by transfer to a euro account (or any other account to which euro may be credited or transferred) maintained by the payee with, a bank in the principal financial centre of any member state of the European Union or, (iii) if this Global Note is denominated or payable in Renminbi, to a Renminbi account maintained in accordance with the applicable laws and regulations at such bank in [Hong Kong]9.
+All such payments shall be made in accordance with an issue and paying agency agreement dated [date] (as amended, restated or supplemented from time to time, the “Agency Agreement”) between the Issuer[, the Guarantor] and the issue and paying agent referred to therein, a copy of which is available for inspection at the office[s] of [●] (the “Issue and Paying Agent”) at [Address], and subject to and in accordance with the terms and conditions set forth below.
+All such payments shall be made upon presentation and surrender of this Global Note at the office[s] of the Issue and Paying Agent referred to above by transfer to an account denominated in the Specified Currency maintained by the bearer with a bank in London.

-[Notwithstanding the foregoing, presentation and surrender of this Global Note shall be made outside the United States and no amount shall be paid by transfer to an account in the United States, or mailed to an address in the United States.
-In the case of a Global Note denominated in U.S. dollars, payments shall be made by transfer to an account denominated in U.S. Dollars in the principal financial centre of any country outside of the United States that the Issuer or Issue and Paying Agent so chooses.]

 2. This Global Note is issued in representation of an issue of Notes in the aggregate Nominal Amount.